SAP/openui5-docs/docs/Support_Assistant_API_a34eb58.md

 ### General Information

-The Support Assistant is currently separated into two main parts:

 -   Core plug-in in OpenUI5

 -   UI client running in an iFrame or separate window, or programmable clients via an API